yyssl88/Timeliness/README.md

 ```
 where gpu_id is the cuda gpu id.
 Please set it as the empty string "" if the code is executed under the CPU setting.

+The "result" folder will be automatically created and experimental results are saved in with different filenames.